tylerharter/cs320/s21/p5/README.md

 1. make it larger
 2. don't show Antarctica -- the penguins probably aren't operating a hedge fund there anyways
-3. countries that sent more traffic to EDGAR should be shaded darker
+3. regions that sent more traffic to EDGAR should be shaded darker
 4. an integer between 0 and 23 is passed in; the rows are filtered on the `time` column

 You can otherwise decide the color scheme, and it can be continuous or